-Find your own sled and hill or check the ski resort’s web page – many resorts have sled parks.
+Find your own sled and hill or check the ski resort’s website – many resorts have sledding and/or tubing parks.

 Try cooking something new and/or exotic that keeps you busy and engaged most of the day.
 Walk to the local grocery store to buy ingredients.
 Your friends will (should) appreciate your food after a long day in the cold.